We're maintaining the roadway, bridges and other highway safety features for the future generations and to keep our economy moving forward.

 Carter and Company of Salem

 This project rehabilitates and rebuilds the concrete road surface, which is rutted and in poor condition.
+We've also added work to this contractor for new permanent message and variable speed limit signs for Siskiyou Summit.

 What Problem Will This